 There are a huge number of benefits of cultural diversity, both from an employee and an organizational perspective, including:

-Evaluate your current staff.
+Evaluate your current staff list.
 Is there a truly diverse set of people represented?
 For example, do you employ both men and women—as well as people who identify as LGBTQ+?
 Do you have a high percentage of employees from different ethnic backgrounds—or is your team disproportionately white?
 Do you have everyone from Gen Z to Boomers on your team—or are most of your employees under the age of 30?
+Ask yourself the hard questions and examine your current employee count to identify the gaps.

 If you realize you’re lacking diversity on your team, it’s time to look at your hiring practices—and find ways to bring more diverse talent into your organization.
 For example, if you find that your organization lacks racial diversity, you might have your recruiters host an event at a university with mostly BIPOC students.
 If you don’t have any women on your engineering team, you might set a benchmark for your recruiters—and let them know that they’ll need to bring in a certain percentage of female (or female-identifying) candidates for all new engineering roles.

-While you're evaluating your hiring process, it's a great time to carefully review the documents you use for recruiting.
+While you’re evaluating your hiring process, it makes sense to run through your hiring assets in detail.
+Take the time to review the documents you use for recruiting.
 Look for any language that could be interpreted as male-centric, homophobic, racist, ableist, or otherwise exclusive—and make changes accordingly.

 For example, if your job postings are filled with male-centric language (like "he" instead of "they") or use male-oriented adjectives such as “killer instinct” or “aggressive,” you could be giving off the impression that your company is only looking for men.